cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 ```

 This command will start `kubectl exec`, and the `kubectl` executable must be
-reachable in PATH to correctly work.
+reachable in your `PATH` variable to correctly work.